 3 Steps to Maintain Momentum on Global Payroll Transformation Projects

-There are many people and systems involved in transitioning to a shared payroll and HR organization.
+There are many people and systems involved in transitioning to a shared payroll and HR organisation.
 From communicating the upcoming change to employees and training them on new systems to bringing operations on board for data migration and system implementation, ADP's global transformation teams have the experience and expertise to guide clients through the process.
 The key, says Sparrow, is to continue to track milestones.
 "Deliverable milestones tell you where you are in the project, and these data points help identify if deliverables will get off track and then proactive measures can be taken to compensate and continue moving forward."
-Keeping momentum up is important: slowing down activities is fine, but stopping can create challenges as restarting projects often creates delays or redundancies of good work already completed.
+Keeping momentum up is important: slowing down activities is fine, but stopping can create challenges as restarting projects often creates delays or redundancies of good work already completed

 3 Steps to Keeping Global Projects on Track

 - Communicate openly and regularly between client and provider.

 - Look to slow or phase projects when needed to adjust milestones rather than stop.

 Every project should have checks and balances that allow managers to monitor progress and maintain momentum.
 Even in a situation like the current environment, a well-managed, well-controlled project with good check points can be successfully implemented.
 For organisations thinking about global payroll transformation, now can still be a good time to begin planning.
 This is an ideal time to look at whether your organisation is best prepared to handle things like furloughs, legislative changes, and alternative pay methods should something like this happen in the future.